http-tests/cache-tests/README.md

 "Should" tests are testing whether caching is happening (because the point of a cache is caching!), whereas the "must"-level tests indicate a spec violation (and usually it maps directly to a MUST in the RFC).

 This is explicitly flagged in the tests with the `required` member.

+In the live browser tests (`/test-cdn.html` and `/test-browser.html`), if you click on the test name, it will copy that specific test's UUID (part of the URL used for requests associated with the test) to the clipboard; that makes it easier to find them in the browser's developer tools and proxy logs.

 ## Test Format